 Start with a used computer

-I like HP and Lenovo business PCs.
+I have nothing against HP and Lenovo business PCs.
 I’m typing this on an HP, in fact.
-If you find a deal and you’re willing to do some research you can certainly use one of their machines as a basis for a $100 gaming PC.
-But I happen to know an Optiplex is a reasonably safe platform to build on.
+If you find a deal and you’re willing to do some research you probably can use one of their machines as a basis for a $100 gaming PC.
+But I happen to know an Optiplex tends to be a safer platform to build on.
 Especially at this price point, it’s much cheaper to buy than to try to build a PC.

 Caveats with a $100 gaming PC